jyuliya/ardrone_autopilot_II/README.md

 Our project based on ROS library and, like any ROS project, it consists of separated files and each of them can be written either in python or in c++.
 These files call nodes and every node is respond for the part of the work:

 * Controller - makes the drone fly above the circles and follow them, if the target isn't static;
-* Computer Vision -
+* Computer Vision - detect the target on the camera stream;
-* Image Processing -
+* Image Processing - gives all the information about drone status, turn on the frame.

 * #### How to use